KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 To address this problem, SSD uses hard negative mining: all background samples are sorted by their predicted background scores in the ascending order.
 Only the top K samples are kept for proceeding to the computation of the loss.
 K is computed on the fly for each batch to keep a 1:3 ratio between foreground samples and background samples.

 ![Alt text](figs/hnm.png?raw=true "Example of hard negative mining (from Jamie Kang blog)")

+### Matching Prior and Ground-truth bounding boxes
+SSD predictions are classified as positive matches or negative matches.
+SSD only uses positive matches in calculating the localization cost (the mismatch of the boundary box).
+If the corresponding default boundary box (not the predicted boundary box) has an IoU greater than 0.5 with the ground truth, the match is positive.
+Otherwise, it is negative.